 Thanks a Lot!

-Reply to this Hi Marla!
+Marla Reply to this

 I stayed here: http://uk.video.yahoo.com/watch/3049615/8703000

-We spent 7 days there with my couple of friends, and it was so good because it's near to the Western Railway Station and it's in the city centre😊 we only paid 15/per nights for two of us. i think it's enough to afford.
+We spent 7 days there with my couple of friends, and it was so good because it's near to the Western Railway Station and it's in the city centre😊 we only paid 15€/per nights for two of us. i think it's enough to afford.

 The hotel is called EasyHotel.We found it abput this funny video.
+Reply to this

-Reply to this Consider a private apartment.
+Consider a private apartment.
 I rented from this guy named Tamas and he is amazing.
 Low prices and great locations.
 Some of his apartments are fancy and most are basic.
 Price matches the quality - in other words - all are a good value.
 Many of the Budapest people that are in the tourism business try to screw the customer.
-This guy doesn't do that. www.rentinhungary.com
+This guy doesn't do that. www.rentinhungary.com Reply to this

-Reply to this I know Red Bus Hostel in the downtown.
+I know Red Bus Hostel in the downtown.
 Stayed there before and are good! no-party, clean and safe. www.redbusbudapest.hu

-Reply to this last time i travel to budapest i lived in a hostel the name is called florian hostel. there have free internet and free call and free kitchen and 24 hot water also for free especially close to the long distance bus station also close to the keleti trainstation the price is 12 euro. you just from Nepliget busstation take the number 1 tram just one station go dowm at the Vajda Peter street you can find it
+last time i travel to budapest i lived in a hostel the name is called florian hostel. there have free internet and free call and free kitchen and 24 hot water also for free especially close to the long distance bus station also close to the keleti trainstation the price is 12 euro. you just from Nepliget busstation take the number 1 tram just one station go dowm at the Vajda Peter street you can find it Reply to this

-Reply to this I have to agree with dragon12.
+I have to agree with dragon12.
 I also stayed at florian hostel, it is a great cheap place.
 You should take it into consideration.

 Regards,

-Reply to this Go to www.easyhotel.com.
+Go to www.easyhotel.com.
 Stayed there before and just booked a room there for this summer again.
 Two nights cost me 34 EUROS!
 Tiny rooms, but clean and safe.
 Great location.
+Reply to this

-Reply to this The Buda Hills are where you will find many of Budapest's panzios.
+The Buda Hills are where you will find many of Budapest's panzios.
 These are usually family-run guest houses.
 The standards can, and do, range from being almost hostel-like to very luxurious indeed.
 Staying at a panzio is a great way to meet the locals.
 One of the best, with stunning views of the twinkling city below, is the Molnar Panzio.
+Reply to this

-Reply to this I am offering selected budget hotels/pensions around budapest and the balaton lake.
+I am offering selected budget hotels/pensions around budapest and the balaton lake.
 Click my profile if interested.
 From 27EUR (bed&shower) to max 55-60 EUR.
 Generally, for about 40-50 EUR, you get a mint room with a decent breakfast (ham&eggs&bacon...), internet, tv, shower and fridge included.
 For 20-30 EUR, you get a skunkhole.
 Pleasure to be on your service.
+Reply to this

 We stayed in Budapest in a Hotel called 'Best Western' where we had a good time (as well as in Budapest too of course😉), it was quiet cheap for that quality, the crew were extremely friendly, and it was in the city..
 55/60 EUR for a room with two bed, good transport opportunities with a metro station nearby.
-More information in their website, http://www.hotelart.hu/
+More information in their website, http://www.hotelart.hu/ Reply to this

-Reply to this Private apartment would be a good choice, it is cheaper than hotel and more comfort.
+Private apartment would be a good choice, it is cheaper than hotel and more comfort.
 I recommend Balcony Apartment, it is perfect location, near to Margaret island and Houses of Parliament.
 Wonderful bathroom with corner bath tub and two balconies.
 Super quiet, facing a green garden.

-Reply to this I'm looking into backpacking around also.
+I'm looking into backpacking around also.
 Would anyone be able to tell me reviews on the Big Fish Hostel, LOCOMOTIVE light hostel, or Amazing Hostel and Amazing Double .
 All look like prime locations but I trust us blogger better for advise.
+Reply to this

-Reply to this Hotel Medosz
+Hotel Medosz

 Cheap option for 2-3 days in Budapest.